 How It’s done…

-When an objective is given, a foot movement marker is centered on that point, and the objective in question encompasses anywhere within that diameter.
+When a Location is given, a foot movement marker is centered on that point, and the Location in question encompasses anywhere within that perimeter.

-The “Attack” order will have the Corps HQ attempt to occupy that objective and drive all enemy units from its perimeter.
+The “Attack” order will have the Corps HQ attempt to occupy that Location and drive all enemy units from its perimeter.
 How exactly this is accomplished is left to the player to decide.

-The Hold order will have the Corps HQ to attempt to occupy the objective, but it will not move to contact (attack) an enemy.
+The Hold order will have the Corps HQ to attempt to occupy the Location and its perimeter, but it will not move to contact (attack) an enemy.

 At the beginning of the game, any HQs on the board must be given orders.
-IF an HQ is without orders, its units will just sit in place and its artillery will not fire.
+IF an HQ is without orders, its units will just sit in place.
+If an HQ with the defend order is forced off the Location, or is unable to occupy it because the enemy is currently occupying it, the unit is without orders!

 When a chit is drawn and activated, the first thing the player does is check the orders.
 If the last order given is not underlined, he underlines it and then carries out that order.

-If it is underlined and he wishes to change the order, he writes the new order underneath the previous order.
-He then carries out the previous order.
+If he wishes to change the order, he writes the new order underneath the previous order.
+He then carries out the previous (underlined) order.
 Next turn he will continue as above with the chit draw and activation.
+(See optional hands on opportunity below)

 The first time a Corps is activated (either on turn one, or when it enters play as a reinforcement) it is given its first set of orders underlined, so it’s not sitting without orders for a turn.